simpleinjector/Documentation/source/lifetimes.rst

 .. container:: Note

-    Only one instance will be created by the container during the lifetime of the WCF service class and the instance will be disposed when the WCF service class is released (unless specified otherwise).
+    Only one instance will be created by the container during the lifetime of the WCF service class and the instance will be disposed when the WCF service class is released.

-The `WCF Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.Wcf>`_ is available (and available as **SimpleInjector.Integration.Wcf.dll** in the default download here on CodePlex) contains **RegisterPerWcfOperation** extension methods and a **WcfOperationLifestyle** class that enable easy *Per WCF Operation* registrations:
+The `WCF Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.Wcf>`_ is available (and available as **SimpleInjector.Integration.Wcf.dll** in the default download) contains **RegisterPerWcfOperation** extension methods and a **WcfOperationLifestyle** class that enable easy *Per WCF Operation* registrations:

 .. code-block:: c#